How USCIS Defines Good Moral Character

 • Moral turpitude crimes

-• Receiving 5-year sentence
+• Receiving a 5-year sentence

 • Controlled substance violation